ga-wdi-quizzes/week-08/README.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+Option B is the most correct way of organizing an angular app.
+According to John Papa's angular style guide, we should create folders based on the feature they represent.
+In this way, "A developer can locate the code, identify what each file represents at a glance, the structure is flat as can be, and there is no repetitive nor redundant names."
+It is strongly discouraged to organize by type like in Option A.

 > ...